sassoftware/saspy/saspy/doc/source/troubleshooting.rst

     >>> import saspy
     >>> sas = saspy.SASsession()

-    The native implementation module for the security package could not be found in the path.The native implementation module for the security package could not be found in the path.
+    The native implementation module for the security package could not be found in the path.
     SAS process has terminated unexpectedly.
 RC from wait was: 4294967290 SAS Connection failed.
 No connection established.
 Double check your settings in sascfg_personal.py file.